PuneetBirdi/speedreader/README.md

   - Add local storage so the content does not change upon refresh.
   - Implement Firebase for User Authentication, would like if a user could save content to their account.

+Here is the current flow.
+Note: I made this diagram after having built the first version.
+After mapping it out I've noticed some areas where it can be improved.
+Also in future projects I will try to build a process map BEFORE building.
 ![processMap](/v0.9-flow.png)